 This followed the resolution of the Heads of State and Government Summit held in Nairobi in September 2011 to address drought and other disasters in the horn of Africa region.

-The programme is designed to be implemented in three phases of five years each.
-The first phase of the Drought Resilience and Sustainable Livelihoods Programme (DRSLP) in the Horn of Africa- Kenya Project covers six Arid and Semi-arid counties namely Baringo, West Pokot, Turkana, Samburu, Isiolo and Marsabit, benefiting 168,900 households.
-It is a five-year project co-financed by the African Development Bank (AfDB), through a loan, and the Government of Kenya (GoK)
+The programme was designed to be implemented in three phases of five years each.
+The first phase of the Drought Resilience and Sustainable Livelihoods Programme (DRSLP) in the Horn of Africa- Kenya Programme covers six Arid and Semi-arid counties namely Baringo, West Pokot, Turkana, Samburu, Isiolo and Marsabit, benefiting 168,900 households.
+It is financed by the African Development Bank (AfDB), through a loan, and the Government of Kenya (GoK)

-The project commenced in July 2013 and was expected to close in June 2018.
-However, due to initial delay in project start up and the need for hand-holding farmers into the production phase in the irrigation schemes, the Government was granted one-year extension by the African Development Bank to consequently close the project in June 2019.
-When concluded, the project is expected to yield both social and economic benefits to the communities with a bearing on poverty reduction and improved food and nutrition security.
+The programme commenced in July 2013 and was expected to close in June 2018.
+However, due to initial delay in project start up and the need for hand-holding farmers into the production phase in the irrigation schemes; the government of Kenya was granted extensions and therefore the programme is now expected to close in June 2022.